-Through this, we will follow the guidance from the DFE 'Keeping Children Safe in Education' 2016.
+Through this, we will follow the guidance from the DFE 'Keeping Children Safe in Education' 2018.

-We will use Families First Plus team's offer of Early Help systems and procedures to keep children safe.
+Our school will use the Graduated Pathway of Early Help and Support and Gloucestershire's Levels of Intervention guidance to keep children safe and to help determine the level of support needed for children and families.
 We will intervene as early as possible to prevent families and pupils reaching crisis point and the need for statutory intervention.